DEFRA/zscaler-testing/README.md

 The testing approach follows a systematic three-phase methodology:

 ### 1. Repository Discovery and Cloning
-Retrieve all public images from Docker Hub (specifically from the `defradigital` organization) including those for real CDP (Core Delivery Platform) hosted services, then clone the corresponding source repositories from the DEFRA GitHub organization.
+Retrieve all public images from DEFRA GitHub organization.

 ### 2. Docker Build Testing
 For all repositories containing a Dockerfile, build the Docker image and report any issues that may arise due to network restrictions, certificate validation problems, or other Zscaler-related interference.